 - Springboard: Launching Your Personal Search for Success, G. Richard Shell (Portfolio/Penguin, 2013).
 Provides scientific insights and personal assessments for determining a personal definition of success and focusing on what gives meaning and excitement to your life. - "Small Wins: Redefining the Scale of Social Problems," Karl E. Weick, American Psychologist, 39, No. 1 (1984), p.
 40. Argues that finding solutions to social issues depends on how they are framed: when perceived as problems that can be solved through a series of "small wins," a series of concrete outcomes attracts allies and deters opponents. - The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work, Teresa Amabile and Steven Kramer (Harvard Business Review Press, 2011).
-Shows how leaders can motivate others by offering strategies that build momentum and remove roadblocks to progress. - Richard Shell teaches in Wharton Executive Education's Executive Negotiation Workshop: Bargaining for Advantage®, Strategic Persuasion Workshop: The Art and Science of Selling Ideas, Advanced Management Program, and many others.
+Shows how leaders can motivate others by offering strategies that build momentum and remove roadblocks to progress. - Richard Shell teaches in Wharton Executive Education's Executive Negotiation Workshop: Negotiate with Confidence, Strategic Persuasion Workshop: The Art and Science of Selling Ideas, Advanced Management Program, and many others.

-ABOUT NANOTOOLS:
+ABOUT NANO TOOLS:

-Nano Tools for Leaders® was conceived and developed by Deb Giffen, MCC, Director of Innovative Learning Solutions at Wharton Executive Education.
-It is jointly sponsored by Wharton Executive Education and Wharton's Center for Leadership and Change Management, Wharton Professor of Management Michael Useem, Director.
-Nano Tools' Academic Director is John Paul MacDuffie, Wharton Associate Professor of Management, and Director of the Program on Vehicle and Mobility Innovation (PVMI) at Wharton's Mack Institute for Innovation Management.
+Nano Tools for Leaders® was conceived and developed by Deb Giffen, MCC, director of Custom Programs at Wharton Executive Education.
+Nano Tools for Leaders® is a collaboration between joint sponsors Wharton Executive Education and Wharton's Center for Leadership and Change Management.
+This collaboration is led by Professors Michael Useem and John Paul MacDuffie.